ToxicFrog/doomrl-server/README.md

 This holds information about games in progress.
 For each game there's a ttyrec file named for the player.
 If the player has a game in progress but is not currently playing, the file has a `.<name>` suffix, where `name` is the name given to that game by the player.

+## Special files

+    players/*

+If a file exists in the players directory, it will block players of that name from being created.
+The server comes with a `guest` file.

+    motd

+The contents if this file, if present in the root directory of the server, will be displayed to each user upon connection.
+The default contains a DOOM banner.

+    maintenance

+If this file exists in the root directory of the server, new connections will be shown its contents and then disconnected; existing connections will be treated similarly after their current command completes.
+Note that the 'current command' may take a very long time to complete, if the user is playing DoomRL or watching a long replay (or has gone AFK); don't expect this to get all users off the server promptly.
+(To return to normal operation, just delete or rename the file).

+    debug

+If a file named `debug` exists in a *player's* directory, that player has debug privileges: they will see full stack traces and debug messages from the server.
+If such a file exists in the *server's* root directory, all players have debug privileges.

 ## Importing scores from offline

 DoomRL-server doesn't read the score.wad file directly; rather, after each game, it extracts the scoreline for that game, adds some additional info to it, and stores in in `players/$PLAYER/archive/scores`.
 Similarly, postmortems are renamed to make them easier for the server to find.
 Thus, importing a player is a bit more complicated than just copying the files into place; to automate this, the `import-player` script is available.